 Along with the option to major in general Religious Studies, students are able to specialize in areas such as Buddhism, Christianity, Hinduism, Islam, or Jewish Studies.
 Additional opportunities to specialize may be available at select universities.
 Any one of these major will provide you will a strong background in the beliefs and values of different cultures around the world.

-This year's Best Religious Studies Schools ranking compares 64 of them to identify the best overall programs in the country.
+In 2021-2022, religious studies was the 90th most popular major nationwide with 9,039 degrees awarded.
+Our 2025 Best Religious Studies Schools ranking analyzes 29 of these schools to determine the best overall colleges for religious studies students.
 Continue reading to check out one of our many unbiased rankings of religion programs later in this article.

 Classes in Religious Studies helps students improve critical thinking skills.
 Students should be able to analyze different texts, provide logical reasoning to arguments, and give sound explanations to their viewpoints.
 This major will also help improve your writing skills allowing you to communicate more effectively.
 Since many graduates pursue a degree working with others, strong interpersonal skills are often required for a career in this field.